Lewanja/copia_coding_challenge/weather_data.md

 Reading data from the file using Pandas:

-Read_data() is used since the data is from a tabulated file and contains a header row.
+`read_table()` is used since the data is from a tabulated file and contains a header row.
 Whitespaces are present on the header of row of the column therefore, `delim_whitespace=True` is used.

   ```python
  # read the table from .dat file